Tatiwuli/Tatiwuli/README.md

 #### 1. Act fast, learn fast

-- 💻 Learned **frontend and full-stack from scratch** to build an earnings call summarizer in 1 month, saving each analyst 10 hours weekly [🔗Checkout here](https://github.com/Tatiwuli/financial-summarizer)
+- 💻 Learned **frontend and full-stack from scratch** to build an earnings call summarizer in 1 month, saving each analyst 10 hours weekly [🔗](https://github.com/Tatiwuli/financial-summarizer)
-- 🕸️ Taught myself **Python** and created a **web scraper** that saved user researchers 45+ hours and 90% of their budget per research cycle → [🔗Checkout here](https://github.com/Tatiwuli/AI_Analytics_Platform_Demo)
+- 🕸️ Taught myself **Python** and created a **web scraper** that saved user researchers 45+ hours and 90% of their budget per research cycle [🔗](https://github.com/Tatiwuli/AI_Analytics_Platform_Demo)
-- 🤖 **Learned to program an robot** with Java for WPILIB library, winning the Innovation in Control Award at FIRST Robotics Competition 2022 in Istanbul, Turkey with my former robotics team #1602 → [🔗Checkout here](https://github.com/Tatiwuli/command-based-2022)
+- 🤖 **Learned to program an robot** with Java for WPILIB library, winning the Innovation in Control Award at FIRST Robotics Competition 2022 in Istanbul, Turkey with my former robotics team #1602 [🔗](https://github.com/Tatiwuli/command-based-2022)

 - **💬 Fluent in 4 languages** (Oi!
 Hola! 你好!
 Hi!), allowing me to work in freelancing, NGOs and companies across four countries